Find Affordable College Courses

 Boston, MA

-Boston University landed the #10 spot in the 2023 rankings for the best value master’s degree child development and psychology programs.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+With a ranking of #10, Boston University did quite well on this year’s best value schools for child development and psychology students working on their master’s degree.
+Located in the city of Boston, Boston U is a private not-for-profit school with a very large student population.

 Boston U graduate students pay an average of $59,418 in tuition and fees each year.

-As a testament to the quality of education it offers, Boston U also is in the top 15% of our Best Child Development & Psychology Master’s Degree Schools in the New England Region ranking.
+In addition to its great value ranking, Boston U is in the top 15% of all schools on our Best Child Development & Psychology Master’s Degree Schools in the New England Region list.

 Read full report on Child Development & Psychology at Boston University